As seafarers restart their career this year, many are in desperate situation for that single piece of card presumably required for embarkation.

 Well, I guess everyone already knows what we’re talking about.
-Its our Seafarer’s Identity Document or SID.
+It’s our Seafarer’s Identity Document or SID.

 And we all know that it’s been infested with fixers!